 As to whether he thinks Locke is a good man, O'Quinn says, "I've concluded that he's a good man, but they may surprise me.
 He's a good man in the sense that a good man can make bad mistakes, yeah.
 I believe that his intentions are good, or that he intends to do good.

 "But the problem with working on a show the way that we do, is that information is fed to us in dribs and drabs, and now, even from the future.
 So I think the writers want us to continue to ask that question.

 "I would like to think he's a good man; let's put it that way.
 I like him.
 I feel for him."

 O'Quinn says that he doesn't worry as much these days about where his character's going.

 "I drew back a little bit," he says.
 "I've taken the whole project from another angle, where it's more about the work I'm doing than it is about the journey of the character."

-This attitude seems to be working for O'Quinn, since he won a 2007 Emmy Award for outstanding supporting actor in a drama series -- which he accepted in a shiny pink shirt.
+This attitude seems to be working for O'Quinn, since he won a 2007 Emmy Award for outstanding supporting actor in a

 "I had a really good time," he says, "and I thought I was extremely well-dressed, by the way.
 There was some comment about my pinkness in my wardrobe.
 I think you've got to make waves."